-The paper intends to examine the claim made by association of RMG entrepreneurs (BGMEA) of closure of large number of factories due to less orders provided by buyers for failure to maintain strict compliance requirements after the tragic incidence of Rana plaza.
-The focus of this study are two folds: 1a) Is there any relation between closure of the factory and recent inspection and buyer's stringent stand on putting orders to certain kinds of factories?
-1b) If not, what are the reasons behind closure of those factories?, 2a) Does the closure of factories be explained through shut down principle of economics?
-Or 2b) Does the policy intervention made by the government is responsible for closure of factories?
-This paper likes to identify to what extent government should take responsibility of such factories if those factories are closed due to 'shut down' rule.
-More importantly, the paper examines and put forward suggestions as regards what kinds of support are to be required for entrepreneurship development in the apparel sector in order to ensure a sustained and robust growth of entrepreneurship in the country.
+The paper intends to examine the claim made by the Association of RMG entrepreneurs (BGMEA) of closure of large number of factories due to reduced orders placed by buyers for failure to maintain strict compliance requirements after the tragic incidence of Rana plaza.
+The focus of this study is two-fold: 1a) Is there any relation between closure of the factory and recent inspection and buyer's stringent stand on putting orders to certain kinds of factories?
+1b) If not, what are the reasons behind closure of those factories?, 2a) Can the closure of factories be explained by the shut down principle of economics?
+Or 2b) Is the policy intervention made by the government responsible for closure of factories?
+This paper investigates to what extent government should take responsibility of such factories if those factories are closed due to 'shut down' rule.
+More importantly, the paper examines and puts forward suggestions about what kind of support is needed for entrepreneurship development in the apparel sector in order to ensure a sustained and robust growth of entrepreneurship in the country.

-Hence the research questions that this study has focused to answer are:
+Hence the research questions this study has sought to answer are:

 - i.
-What are the major factors of closure for these factories? - ii.
-Whether these factories shut down because of the introduction of the compliance issues? - iii.
+What are the major factors behind the closure of these factories? - ii.
+Whether these factories were shut down due to the introduction of the compliance issues? - iii.
 What is the economic theory behind the factory closure? - iv.
-In this context what are the policy perspective for these factors?
+In this context, what are the policy perspectives for these factors?

-3. Process and Methodology:
+3. Methodology:

 This study is an exploratory study to find out the reasons of closure of the factories listed by Bangladesh Garment Manufactures and Exporters Association (BGMEA).
-The first list published in May, 2014 was named as "List of close factory due to Rana Plaza Targedy" and had 176 factories names and addresses on it.
-Thus, the study first prepared a set of questionnaire to find out the answers of research objectives.
-The questionnaire consisted of 28 questions and was divided in 4 broad sections.
-They are: a) Locational aspects, b) Labour related Issues, c) Accident History, and d) Owners situation/ New entrepreneurial activities.
+The first list published in May , 2014 was named as "List of closed factories due to Rana Plaza Targedy" and had names and addresses of 176 factories on it.
+Thus, the study first prepared a questionnaire to find out the answers of research objectives.
+The questionnaire consisted 28 questions and was divided in 4 broad sections.
+They are: a) Locational aspects, b) Labour related Issues, c) Accident History, and d) Owners' situation/ New entrepreneurial activities.
 It had both open ended and closed ended questions so that the reasons of closure and the situation of the closed factories are reflected from the survey.